robby-barton/stats-go/README.md

 ### Environment
 Copy `.env-sample` to `.env` and set the variables to the desired values.

-The services are currenlty set up to only connect to Postgres databases.
+The services are currently set up to only connect to PostgreSQL databases.

 ## Services
 ### Running and Building